Northeastern-Electric-Racing/PM-Dashboard-v2/docs/PrismaMigrationTools.md

 This command generates and initializes the prisma client.
 The prisma client is an auto-generated library that allows us to access data in our application.

-Note: The command `npm install` will automatically run `npm prisma:generate`.
+Note: The command `npm install` will automatically run `npm run prisma:generate`.

 ### Why to use it